Bennani becomes first Moroccan boy for 20 years to win at Wimbledon | ITF

 “We are a country of tennis, but we don’t have tennis players as it is hard.
 But why should I not be first since them?”.

-Bennani is progressing nicely and is currently ranked No. 17 in the ITF World Tennis Tour boys’ rankings, although his triumh here is the one that stands out the most from his career record.
+Bennani is progressing nicely and is currently ranked No. 17 in the ITF World Tennis Tour boys’ rankings, although his triumph here is the one that leaps out from his career record.

-He will now face Spain’s Rafael Jodar, who won J300 Roehampton – the traditional grass-court junior warm-up event for Wimbledon – last week, in round two.
-Bennani celebrated his first-round win by imitating a golf swing.
+He will now face Spain’s Rafael Jodar, who won J300 Roehampton – the traditional junior grass-court warm-up for Wimbledon – last week, in round two.
+Incidentally, Bennani celebrated his first-round win by imitating a golf swing.

-“I was having some fun with my friends before I came here,” added Bennani.
+“I was having some fun with my friends before I came here,” he added.
 “I heard Casper Ruud say that grass was for golf.
 I was making fun with my friends, and I said that if I manage to win here I would do a golf shot.”

-Bennani had not had chance to check his phone between defeating Bonding and attending his first post-match interview but reckoned it would be “incredible” in Casablanca following his win.
+Bennani did not have the chance to check his phone between defeating Bonding and attending his first post-match interview but reckoned it would be “incredible” in Casablanca following his win.

 It was a special moment for all those who travelled with him to Wimbledon, including Khalid Lhamidi – his coach since the age of six.
 This victory, however, feels like it belongs to the whole of Morocco.